trevormil/error-dashboard/README.md

 • Charts are either displayed by submission number or over time
 • For more info about a certain chart, hover over the data points to see the tooltips

-Part 3) Code Notes
+Part 3) Code Notes (Implementation Details):
-• Once it receives a file to process, it parses the csv file using PapaParse library and generates a google.visualization.DataTable out of the results o It is currently programmed to take in the following columns for the csv in the following
+Once it receives a file to process, it parses the csv file using PapaParse library and generates a google.visualization.DataTable out of the results
+  It is currently programmed to take in the following columns for the csv in the following
-order: CourseID (string but will usually be a CRN num), Teacher (string), Semester (string), AssignmentNo (string with project name), subjectID (string with subject identifier), SubmissionNo (number), SubmissionTime (string timestamp in the form MM/DD/YY 11:30PM), Lines of Code (number), severity (number 1 – 4), category (string), ClassName (string), FileName (string), MethodName (string), Line (number), Col (number), Error (string) o If columns are changed, you will have to update the JSON objects and isColNumeric() function
+order: CourseID (string but will usually be a CRN num), Teacher (string), Semester (string), AssignmentNo (string with project name), subjectID (string with subject identifier), SubmissionNo (number), SubmissionTime (string timestamp in the form MM/DD/YY 11:30PM), Lines of Code (number), severity (number 1 – 4), category (string), ClassName (string), FileName (string), MethodName (string), Line (number), Col (number), Error (string)
+  If columns are changed, you will have to update the JSON objects and isColNumeric() function
-▪ If additional identifiers are added (like semester, teacher, student, etc), the generation functions may have to be updated as well to account for these
-• It then creates three more google.visualization.DataTable for different ways of aggregating the DataTable (columns can be found in JSON object at top of .js file) o groupedData – groups based on matching courseId, teacher, semester, assignmentNo, subjectID, SubmissionNo
+If additional identifiers are added (like semester, teacher, student, etc), the generation functions may have to be updated as well to account for these It then creates three more google.visualization.DataTable for different ways of aggregating the DataTable (columns can be found in JSON object at top of .js file) groupedData – groups based on matching courseId, teacher, semester, assignmentNo, subjectID, SubmissionNo
-▪ Intended to get one row for every student submission to make it easier for visualization
+Intended to get one row for every student submission to make it easier for visualization
-▪ Adds a few metrics like number of severity X errors and calculates the number of errors per kLOC o groupedClassData - groups based on matching courseId, teacher, semester, assignmentNo, SubmissionNo
+  Adds a few metrics like number of severity X errors and calculates the number of errors per kLOC groupedClassData - groups based on matching courseId, teacher, semester, assignmentNo, SubmissionNo
 ▪ Intended to get one row for every submission number per class to make it easier for visualization